 - Step 5.- Place the cursor on the "Objects" tag and then click "Coordinates".
 The message "There are objects in your file without coordinates.
 Please, try to find them using Sesame", will appear.
 Click "Search for Obj. coordinates". - Step 6.- Once Sesame has been used to find the coordinates of our objects we have to make them the "final" coordinates.
-To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file"). - Step 7.- Place the cursor on the "Objects" tag and then click "Distances".
-Click on "Search for Obj.
+To do so, we have to click "Make all changes" in the left panel (the one labelled as "Actions for all the objects in the file").
+The Sesame coordinates will appear in bold in the "Final" column. - Step 7.- Place the cursor on the "Objects" tag and then click "Distances".
+Set the search radius to 10arcsec.
+Click "Search for Obj.
 Distances".
-To make the Gaia TGAS distances the "final" distances, do the following: Go to the "Actions for all the objects in the file" panel, tick "Select values by ranking" and choose Gaia/TGAS in the first place.
+To make the Gaia DR2 distances the "final" distances, do the following: Go to the "Actions for all the objects in the file" panel, tick "Select values by ranking" and choose Gaia2 in the first place.
 Click "Make all changes".
+The Gaia DR2 coordinates will appear in bold in the "Final" column.